 - Combine butter and garlic powder in a small dish and blend well to make garlic butter.

-- Spoon bruschetta mixture evenly across bread slices careful not to soak the bread with too much of the liquid marinade from the tomato mixture as it will make the bread a little soggy.
+- Spoon bruschetta mixture evenly across the toasted bread slices careful not to soak the bread with too much of the liquid marinade from the tomato mixture as it will make the bread a little soggy.

 - Top slices generously with grated mozzarella cheese.
 Place back in the oven and let cheese melt thoroughly until it is slightly browned.
 Remove from oven and let sit for a couple of minutes to cool down.
 Slice into individual serving sizes and serve.
 YUM!